This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 Similar to ad extensions for Google Ads, Microsoft Ads allows you to expand your ads with extensions.
 You can combine ad extensions, giving readers multiple options to choose from.

-For instance, callout extensions allow you to add a snippet of non-clickable text that highlights key points about your organization.
-Sitelink extensions enable you to link to additional pages on your site, giving readers additional ways to engage with your cause.
+For instance, callout extensions allow you to add a snippet of text that highlights key points about your organization.
+Sitelink extensions enable you to link to additional pages on your site, giving readers more ways to engage with your cause.

 Another valuable extension is Action Extensions.
 Action Extensions act as CTAs for your ads.
-Essentially, they tell the readers exactly what next steps to take to get involved.
-That way, you can encourage prospects to take the next step in their support journey.
+Essentially, they tell the readers exactly what next steps to take to get involved and further their supporter journey.

 Any Action Extensions you use will be clickable and appear next to your ad’s description.
-As of today, you can choose from a list of 62 different options, including (but not limited to):
+You can choose from a list of 62 different options, including (but not limited to):

 Using extensions can drastically increase your CTR and conversion rates.
 They tell readers exactly what to do next once they’re inspired by your ad!